Music Memories Museum

 Booking Agent or Record Company.

+Now that I'm retired from full-time singing, I'm enjoying my other passion, Antiques.
 I've been the manager since 2014 for Main Street Market Antique Mall.

 I decided to share my music memories of singers I grew up listening to on the radio and some that I had the opportunity to meet personally through my private collection of hundreds of authentic autographs, personal items and clothing once owned by Country Music, Rock n Roll and R&B singers.
 You can see my private collection at the Music Memories Museum located inside Main Street Market Antique Mall.
 I thought Swainsboro Georgia would be a great location for the museum because of all the music history it has.
 I hope on your visit you will find a personal item from your favorite singer that brings back a special memory in your life...